Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 START and STOP conditions are always generated by the master.
 The bus is considered to be busy after the START condition.
 The bus is considered to be free again a certain time after the STOP condition.
-This bus free situation is specified in Section 6.
+This bus free situation is specified in [Section 6].
 The bus stays busy if a repeated START (Sr) is generated instead of a STOP condition.
 In this respect, the START (S) and repeated START (Sr) conditions are functionally identical.
 For the remainder of this document, therefore, the S symbol is used as a generic term to